ejscribner/couchbase-tutorials/tutorial/markdown/nodejs/nodejs-langchain-pdf-chat/nodejs-langchain-pdf-chat.md

 });
 ```

-### Langchain Expression Language (LCEL)
+### LangChain Expression Language (LCEL)

-We will now utilize the power of Langchain Chains using the [Langchain Expression Language](https://js.langchain.com/docs/expression_language/) (LCEL).
+We will now utilize the power of LangChain Chains using the [LangChain Expression Language](https://js.langchain.com/docs/expression_language/) (LCEL).
 LCEL makes it easy to build complex chains from basic components, and supports out of the box functionality such as streaming, parallelism, and logging.

-LCEL is a domain-specific language that provides several key advantages when working with Langchain:
+LCEL is a domain-specific language that provides several key advantages when working with LangChain:

-- Composability: It allows you to easily combine different Langchain components like retrievers, language models, and output parsers into complex workflows.
+- Composability: It allows you to easily combine different LangChain components like retrievers, language models, and output parsers into complex workflows.
 - Readability: The syntax is concise and expressive, making it easy to understand the flow of operations within a chain or sequence.
 - Reusability: You can define reusable sub-chains or components that can be incorporated into larger chains, promoting code reuse and modularity.

-In summary, LCEL streamlines the process of building sophisticated natural language processing applications by providing a composable, readable, reusable, extensible, type-safe, and abstracted way to define and orchestrate Langchain components into complex workflows.
+In summary, LCEL streamlines the process of building sophisticated natural language processing applications by providing a composable, readable, reusable, extensible, type-safe, and abstracted way to define and orchestrate LangChain components into complex workflows.

 We will be using LCEL chains in next few sections and will see how LCEL optimizes our whole workflow.